How to Write a Paper

-- When you cite include important information.
-Remember that the goal is for the reader to know what you are citing and be able find the material you cited.
+- When you cite include important information about what you are citing.
+Remember that the goal is for the reader to know what you are citing and be able find the material.
 Thus, you need specify author, title of the work, date of publication, place of publication, page number (if a book or long article), and internet link (where available).

 - Try to use consistent proper citation format.
 This can be tricky.
-Take comfort in knowing I have struggled for decades with the annoying nuances of different citation formats.
+Take comfort in knowing I have struggled for decades with the [annoying] nuances of different citation formats.
 Consistency within your paper helps.
 Then check recommended citation formats and submission guidance for details.
+See my citation guide.

 - Put in continual effort!

 - Use my paper submission checklist during the process and before submitting your writing.

 - For organization policies, use my policy checklist during the process and before submitting for approval.

 These tips can help you to improve your writing techniques and the final product.
 Now it is up to you to apply them, practice, and put in effort.